mauriciog24/openstagram/README.md

 **Instructions:**

+1. You need to have installed Docker
-1. Run Laravel with `./vendor/bin/sail up`
+2. Start the Laravel containers with `./vendor/bin/sail up`
+3. Execute `./vendor/bin/sail artisan migrate` to create the tables in the database
+4. Execute `npm install` to build the JavaScript dependencies
-2. Run TailwindCSS with `npm run dev`
+5. Run TailwindCSS with `npm run dev`
-3. Open a browser and go to `localhost`
+6. Open a browser and go to `localhost`

 #